 And the more I thought about it, the more I appreciated the way this movie concluded.
 This ending is symbolically beautiful because it underlines Kyouichi's massive growth as a person since his relationship with Imagase.
 Before, he was a bed-hopping lothario who would cheat on his romantic partners without a second thought.
 Now, Kyouichi actually chooses to be single, after calling off the perfect heterosexual marriage to his ideal woman.
 He's sincere about waiting for Imagase no matter how long it takes.

 The old Kyouichi would've just married Tamaki, dragging her along as he cheated behind her back.
 The new and improved Kyouichi ends this relationship with her, because he knows he only wants to commit to Imagase.
 He's sincere, he's decisive, and he's willing to wait for his ex-lover no matter how long it takes.
 Imagase waited for eight years until Kyouichi loved him back.
 Now, it's Kyouichi's turn to wait.

 The Cornered Mouse Dreams of Cheese Ending Explained

-Imagase spends the entire night sitting on his favourite stool, mulling over Kyouichi’s words.
-By the next morning, he’s gone without a trace.
+Imagase spends the entire night sitting on his favourite stool, mulling over Kyouichi's words.
+By the next morning, Imagase is gone from Kyouichi's life without a trace.